 If a person fails to pay the first month's premium but is still in an open enrollment or special enrollment period, then the individual may go back to the marketplace and reselect a plan.
-If the non-payment occurs after the open or special enrollment period has ended, the individual will not able to enroll again, and will have to wait until the next open enrollment period (unless he qualifies for a special enrollment period at some point during the year) to re-enroll.
+If the non-payment occurs after the open or special enrollment period has ended, the individual will not be able to enroll again, and will have to wait until the next open enrollment period (unless they qualify for a special enrollment period at some point during the year) to re-enroll.

 For example:

-John applies for coverage during open enrollment between November 1, 2015 and January 31, 2016 and selects a plan on January 10, 2016, with a coverage effective date of February 1, 2016.
+- John applies for coverage during open enrollment between November 1, 2023 and January 31, 2024 and selects a plan on January 10, 2024, with a coverage effective date of February 1, 2024.
 However, he fails to send in the February premium by the February 1 due date.
-Therefore, he is never enrolled in the plan, and he cannot enroll until the next open enrollment period in the fall of 2016 unless he qualifies for a special enrollment period before then.

-If instead he selects a plan on December 10, 2015 with a coverage effective date of January 1, 2016, and fails to pay the January premium by the January 1 due date, he is never enrolled in the plan, but because the open enrollment period has not ended, John can go back to the marketplace and select a plan again before the end of open enrollment.
+Therefore, he is never enrolled in the plan, and he cannot enroll until the next open enrollment period in the fall of 2024 unless he qualifies for a special enrollment period before then. - If instead he selects a plan on December 10, 2023 with a coverage effective date of January 1, 2024, and fails to pay the January premium by the January 1 due date, he is never enrolled in the plan, but because the open enrollment period has not ended, John can go back to the marketplace and select a plan (with a February 1 effective date) before the end of open enrollment on January 15, 2024.